COMPAS CEM

 Credits

-COMPAS CEM is developed by Rafael Pastrana at Princeton, with the endorsement and support of Ole Ohlbrock, Pierluigi D’Acunto and Stefana Parascho.
+COMPAS CEM is developed by Rafael Pastrana at Princeton, with the support of Ole Ohlbrock, Pierluigi D’Acunto and Stefana Parascho.

 Table of Contents